polylang/polylang/readme.txt

 * Fix media not all deleted when bulk deleting from the grid view of the media library #830
 * Fix when more than one language switcher are added to the same menu #853
 * Fix PHP notice when adding a CPT archive link to a menu #868 Props davidwebca

+= 3.0.6 (2021-06-22) =

+* Fix a conflict with the WooCommerce cart translation and cache plugins #876

 = 3.0.5 (2021-06-08) =